mikrono/tModLoaderWiki_kr_ko/Basic-Recipes.md

 # Not covered in Basic level
 There are other aspects of Recipes that will be covered in more advanced guides:
-* [RecipeGroups](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#recipegroups) -- Intermediate -- Allows a single ingredient to be 1 of a large group, like how most recipes involving wood can take Boreal Wood or Pearl Wood. ("any wood")
+* [Recipe Groups](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#recipegroups) -- Intermediate -- Allows a single ingredient to be 1 of a large group, like how most recipes involving wood can take Boreal Wood or Pearl Wood. ("any wood")
 * [Editing Recipes](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#editing-recipes) -- Intermediate -- Edit existing recipes or disable existing recipes
 * Ordering Recipes
 * OnCraftCallback
+* [Custom Conditions](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#custom-conditions) -- Intermediate -- Allows recipes to require custom conditions met in order to be crafted.
 * [Custom Item Consumption](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#custom-item-consumption) -- Intermediate -- Allows a recipe to conditionally consume less ingredients than usual, such as what Alchemy Table does.
-* RecipeAvailable
 * [Cross-Mod Content](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Recipes#cross-mod-recipes) -- Intermediate -- Use Items or Tiles from other mods in your Recipe.